westerndigitalcorporation/swerv-ISS/README.md

 The key switch in the above compilation command is "-nostdlib" which prevents the compiler from linking-in the standard C library.

-Note that without the standard C libary, there is no "_start" symbol.
+Note that without the standard C library, there is no "_start" symbol.
 The linker will complain that the start symbol is missing and will use another symbol as the default start address of the program.
 The user can always override that start address (program